stormpath/stormpath-console-guide/source/groups.rst

 Groups
 ******

+Groups are collections of Accounts found within a Directory.
+They can be thought of as labels applied to Accounts.
+Aside from the relatively simple task of grouping together Accounts, Groups can also be used to implement “roles” for authorization purposes.

 The `Groups page <https://api.stormpath.com/ui2/index.html#/groups>`__ contains the list of Groups in your Stormpath Tenant.
 On this page you can quickly:

 - Search for Groups in the top-right search box